-- in past cases have refused simply to accept at face value a claimant's assertion that they do.430 The same applies to jurisdiction ratione personae.431 - 160.
-In conclusion, based on the rule of the burden of proof as correctly articulated and applied by the legal authorities cited herein, Claimants bear the burden of proving the facts necessary to establish this Tribunal's jurisdiction.
-Adopting Claimants' proposed approach and thereby merely accepting the facts as asserted by Claimants "would require the Tribunal to forgo the very inquiry it is required to undertake, i.e., determining whether or not the Tribunal has jurisdiction."
-Indeed, under Claimants' approach, no jurisdictional objection would ever be upheld.
-Such a proposition is clearly untenable, and the Tribunal should therefore dismiss it summarily. - 161.
-Colombia will now address the absence of jurisdiction ratione temporis, ratione voluntatis, ratione personae, and ratione materiae.
+156. In conclusion, based on the rule of the burden of proof as correctly articulated and applied by the legal authorities cited herein, Claimant bears the burden of proving the facts necessary to establish this Tribunal's jurisdiction.
+Adopting Claimant's proposed approach and thereby merely accepting the facts as asserted by Claimant "would require the Tribunal to forgo the very inquiry it is required to undertake, i.e., determining whether or not the Tribunal has jurisdiction."
+425 Indeed, under Claimant's approach, no jurisdictional objection would ever be upheld.
+Such a proposition is clearly untenable, and the Tribunal should therefore dismiss it summarily.